 Batch Import

-Quite often, data from external systems do not arrive one at a time or in parts, but rather as a whole group.
-For example, all products, or all prices, or all stock levels, or all products of a certain category.
+Quite often, data from external systems does not arrive one item at a time or in parts, but rather as a whole group.
+For example, all products, all prices, all stock levels, or all products of a certain category.
 If you follow the approach mentioned above, to “item needs to be updated” and “item needs to be created,” you also add “item needs to be deleted.”

 Such integrations are not supported by SAP Commerce out of the box at all and should be custom.

-In one of my recent projects, there were several such batches for different types—products, product features, stock levels, stores.
+In one of my recent projects, there were several such batches for different types — products, product features, stock levels, and stores.
 For such cases, the algorithm divides the set of elements coming from the external system into the following groups:

-Depending on the object, updating can be theoretically boosted with JDBC direct updates too.
-Even in SAP Commerce the stock service utilizes JDBC updates.
-For batch updates, it might be even more efficient — especially if big subsets of your product stock amounts are the same (like 1,2,3 etc.).
+Depending on the object, updating can theoretically be boosted with JDBC direct updates too.
+Even in SAP Commerce, the stock service utilizes JDBC updates.
+For batch updates, it might be even more efficient — especially if large subsets of your product stock amounts are the same, such as 1, 2, 3, etc.

 There is an important nuance: comparing large lists may require a lot of memory.
 Essentially, we’re only comparing hashes, but for a million products, that’s a million hashes from the database and a million calculated hashes from the input data.
 Here, it’s important to consider a more memory-efficient approach.

 Whether to store all attributes from the external file in memory depends on what proportion of elements typically requires updating or creating in the database.
-If only a small portion of elements require writing, it might be better to read the input file twice—once for calculating hashes, and a second time to load attributes into memory for subsequent database updates or creating a database instance of that element.
+If only a small portion of elements requires writing, it might be better to read the input file twice — once for calculating hashes, and a second time to load attributes into memory for subsequent database updates or creating a database instance of that element.

 Next, instead of pulling all elements from the database, you can pull elements from a single large group.
 How to determine such groups depends on the nature of the elements.
 For instance, for products, it could be by category.
 In this case, comparing lists will consume less memory.

-And of course, it’s necessary to compare lists that are sorted by hash, or use a hashMap.
-The option with a hashMap is simpler to implement—essentially, the hashMap key is the hash, and a value is an item unique identifier.
+And of course, it’s necessary to compare lists that are sorted by hash, or use a HashMap.
+The option with a HashMap is simpler to implement — essentially, the HashMap key is the hash, and the value is an item unique identifier.
 However, this approach is slower than comparing sorted lists.

 To compare two lists of items with keys and hashes and categorize them based on specific criteria, you can employ a two-pointer approach, assuming the lists are sorted based on the keys.